Home staging – every property tells a story

-He was hungry to seduce buyers but stressed that the best option was to engage the services of professionals who could transform our home with all the wizardry of a plastic surgeon tending to an ageing Hollywood starlet’s jowls.
-The home staging concept was new to us but we took his point.
+He was eager to charm buyers but emphasized that the best approach was to hire professionals who could transform our home with the finesse of a plastic surgeon rejuvenating a Hollywood star’s ageing face.
+The idea of home staging was new to us, but we saw his point.

 Home staging is the process of presenting a vendor’s home as attractively as possible.
-Katrina, owner of Melbourne home-staging company Staged Homes, says when she started her business about a decade ago, getting real estate agencies interested was tough. ”They just didn’t see the value in it,” says Maes. ”It wasn’t until they experienced people going through and enjoying the house and seeing the competition it created that they asked us to go back.”
+Tina, owner of Melbourne home-staging company, says when she started her business about a decade ago, getting real estate agencies interested was tough. ”They just didn’t see the value in it”. ”It wasn’t until they experienced people going through and enjoying the house and seeing the competition it created that they asked us to go back.”

-This echoes the sentiments of Barry Plant Doncaster East director Spiro Drossos.
-He says he’s witnessed demand for home staging services rise considerably in the past 10 years. ”Today, most of my clients would accessorise something in the property, whether it be a couch or a couple of rugs.
+This echoes the sentiments of Noel Jones Yarra Ranges, Connor Pinnington.
+He says he’s witnessed demand for home staging services rise considerably in the past 10 years. ”Today, most of my clients use the services of a Property Stager to transform their home.

-”There’s been a real shift in people’s thinking with hire furniture.
+”There’s been a real shift in people’s thinking with using a professional Property stager.
 Even with the shows on TV becoming more home focused, people are actually starting to see what can be done.”

 This was achieved by peppering the space with lots of linens and muted tones to complement the rustic exterior, and by replacing the dining table in the lounge area with a new one, and adding a new soft-white couch as a focal point.
-Maes says the vendor was so smitten with the outcome she wanted to see her own home staged.
+Tina says the vendor loved the outcome with how they had staged her home.

 ”You go in and within three or four hours, you’ve taken a daggy little ex-rental two-bedroom unit into something that two or three people will fight over at an auction. ”Just using colours and textures and lighting and artwork makes a huge difference.”